usmcamp0811/dotfiles/packages/blog/Campground/content/post/nixing-your-codebase/index.md

 helpful.
 Snowfall is an opinionated library designed for Nix Flakes, which can be particularly advantageous when you're starting out.
 By providing a recommended folder structure, it minimizes the complexity of setting up your project and reduces the number of decisions you need to make.
-Snowfall handles the "glue code" required for importing resources, making it easier to manage your setup.
+Snowfall handles the "glue code" required for importing modules into your flake and overal just makes it easier to manage your setup.
 I've successfully used Snowfall to manage a range of systems in my homelab and in various work projects.

-Here’s an example of a basic `flake.nix` with no configuration:
+Here’s an example of a basic `flake.nix` with no configuration that you get from the above command:

 ```nix
 {